 What is a branding kit?

-A brand kit actually has many names – you may have heard it called a brand identity kit, brand guidelines, branding kit or any number of variations of similar terms.
+A brand kit actually has many names – you may have heard it called a brand identity kit, brand guidelines, branding kit template or any number of variations of similar terms.

 Popularized by Canva, the term brand kit refers to a collection of visual elements that can help you create a cohesive and consistent visual brand identity.
 Canva uses their brand kit tool to help you pre-load all of your brand assets into Canva so you can access them quickly and easily while building your designs.